MaastrichtU-IDS/best-practices/docs/ids-services.md

 ## Data Science Research Infrastructure

 The [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation) is a distributed and scalable infrastructure to run Data Science experiments.
-It enables you to run any workflow and service using Docker containers on servers with 512 GB and 128 cores per server.
+It enables you to run any workflow and service using Docker containers, on servers with 512 GB RAM, and 128 CPU cores per server.

 Additionally the DSRI also enables you to deploy various popular Data Science applications in a few clicks, to develop resource consuming experiments:

 * Multiple flavors of [JupyterLab](https://github.com/jupyter/docker-stacks) (scipy, tensorflow, all-spark, java kernel and more), and JupyterHub with GitHub authentication
 * RStudio, with a complementary Shiny server
 * VisualStudio [Code server](https://github.com/cdr/code-server)
-* Tensorflow or PyTorch on Nvidia GPU (with JupyterLab or VisualStudio Code)
+* Tensorflow, or PyTorch on Nvidia GPU (with JupyterLab or VisualStudio Code)
 * SQL databases (MariaDB, MySQL, PostgreSQL)
 * NoSQL databases (MongoDB, Redis)
 * Graph databases (GraphDB, Blazegraph, Virtuoso)

 Distributed computing can also be run using our Apache Spark or Apache Flink clusters.

-> You can learn more about how to request an account on the DSRI on its documentation website: https://maastrichtu-ids.github.io/dsri-documentation
+> You can learn more about how to request an account on the DSRI on its website: https://maastrichtu-ids.github.io/dsri-documentation

 ## GraphDB triplestore database